nats-io/nats.rb/README.md

 # NATS

-A simple publish-subscribe messaging system based on eventmachine.
+A simple and performant EventMachine based Publish-Subscribe Messaging that just works.

 ## Supported Platforms